Same-sex marriage in New Brunswick

-Same-sex marriage in New Brunswick has been legal since June 23, 2005 in accordance with a ruling from the Court of Queen's Bench of New Brunswick.
+Same-sex marriage has been legal in New Brunswick since June 23, 2005, following a ruling from the Court of Queen's Bench of New Brunswick.
 This decision followed similar cases in eight other provinces and territories, and pre-dated by only one month the federal Civil Marriage Act of 2005, which legalised same-sex marriage throughout Canada.
-New Brunswick became the ninth jurisdiction in Canada to recognise same-sex marriage, and the twelfth worldwide.
+New Brunswick was the ninth jurisdiction in Canada and the twelfth in the world to recognise same-sex marriage.

 Background

-Following a number of court rulings in other provinces and territories recognizing the right of same-sex couples to marry, Attorney General Brad Green announced in September 2004 that New Brunswick would not follow in the footsteps of Nova Scotia in issuing marriage licences to same-sex couples.
-He argued that the definition is a federal matter, and the province would recognize only marriages between a man and a woman until the Government of Canada comes up with another definition (as it finally did with the Civil Marriage Act in 2005).
-In December 2004, Premier Bernard Lord indicated that if and when the federal government passes such legislation, his government would comply with it.
-He also indicated he would comply with a court ruling, even though he was personally opposed to same-sex marriage, and promised to push for the passage of a provincial law protecting religious groups from being sued if they refuse to marry same-sex couples.
-The leader of the New Brunswick New Democratic Party, Elizabeth Weir, welcomed the Supreme Court's findings in Reference Re Same-Sex Marriage.
+Following a number of court rulings in other provinces and territories recognizing the right of same-sex couples to marry, Attorney General Brad Green announced in September 2004 that New Brunswick would not follow Nova Scotia's lead in issuing marriage licences to same-sex couples.
+He argued that the definition was a federal matter and that the province would recognize only marriages between "a man and a woman" until the Government of Canada came up with a new definition, which it eventually did with the Civil Marriage Act in 2005.
+In December 2004, Premier Bernard Lord indicated that his government would comply with the federal legislation if enacted by the Parliament of Canada.
+He also indicated he would comply with a court ruling, even though he was personally opposed to same-sex marriage, and promised to push for the passage of a provincial law protecting religious groups from being sued if they refused to marry same-sex couples.
+Leader of the New Brunswick New Democratic Party Elizabeth Weir welcomed the Supreme Court's findings in Reference Re Same-Sex Marriage.